roblox-model/gif-deleter/README.md

 ## Requirements ⚙️

-To run this script, you need:

 - [Node.js](https://nodejs.org/en/) **v21.6.1 or higher**
 - [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) (or another package manager like Yarn or pnpm)

 ---

 ## Installation 📥

-Follow these steps:

 1. Clone the repository to your local machine
 2. Navigate into the cloned directory